OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   sudo apt install default-jre-headless sudo apt install default-jdk
   ```
+  But be careful, some jdk version might not be compatible with the build (Gradle 7).
+  If JDK 11 cannot be installed, you might want to downgrade the version of the OS (like from `trixie` to `bookworm`).

   - LibRxTx (optional, skip it if you don't know it)
   ```